-The best reconstruction performance, illustrated in Fig. \ref{fig:rec}, is obtained with $(N_{\text{p,s}}, N_{\text{p,f}})=(4,4)$, achieving 29.14\,dB SNR on the validation set.
-However, $(N_{\text{p,s}}, N_{\text{p,f}})=(1,16)$ leads to better performance in downstream tasks and is considered the default for the rest of the paper.
-Table~\ref{tab:pretraining_config} summarizes the pretraining configurations used for WiMAE and ContraWiMAE.
+For brevity, we refer to our reconstruction-only foundation model as WiMAE in the following sections.
+We train WiMAE for 3,000 epochs with a 90/10 training/validation split and a batch size of 8,096.
+We use the AdamW optimizer with linear rate warm-up reaching $3 \times 10^{-4}$ in the first 10 epochs, followed by cosine decay to $3 \times 10^{-6}$.

-For comparisons with baseline models on downstream tasks, we set $m_{\text{r}}=0.60$, $L_{\text{enc}}=12$, $L_{\text{dec}}=4$, $d_{\text{e}}=64$, and $(N_{\text{p,s}}, N_{\text{p,f}}) = (1, 16)$.
+While we explore many different configurations, as discussed in detail in Section \ref{sec:results}, for the comparisons with baseline models on the downstream tasks, we set $m_{\text{r}}=0.90$, $L_{\text{enc}}=12$, $L_{\text{dec}}=4$, $d_{\text{e}}=64$, and $(N_{\text{p,s}}, N_{\text{p,f}}) = \reviewer{(16, 1)}$, striking a balance between complexity and performance.
 These choices result in 31\% fewer encoder parameters and 7\% fewer total parameters compared with LWM (see Table~\ref{tab:params}).
-For LWM, we use publicly available pretrained weights and the code to generate its embeddings \cite{lwm} without retraining or any modifications.
+Here, we note that the choice of $m_\text{r}$ does not affect the number of parameters, and hence the model expressivity.
+However, it directly affects the pretext task difficulty, necessitating searching for the optimal mask ratio for each patch shape for optimal learning.
+For LWM, we use publicly available pretrained weights and the code to generate its embeddings \cite{lwm} without retraining or modifications.